axone-protocol/docs/docs/whitepaper/introduction.md

 *In terms of the costs associated with data silos, a report by McKinsey estimated that inefficiencies due to data silos and related issues could cost businesses more than $5 trillion annually (source: [**McKinsey**](https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/the-perils-of-ignoring-software-development)).*

 *According to a report by IDC, the volume of data generated globally is expected to grow from 33 zettabytes in 2018 to 175 zettabytes by 2025 (source: [**IDC**](https://www.seagate.com/files/www-content/our-story/trends/files/idc-seagate-dataage-whitepaper.pdf)).
-However, it's estimated that a significant amount of this data is inaccessible or unused.
+However, it's estimated that a significant amount of these data is inaccessible or unused.
 For example, in the healthcare industry, as much as 80% of health data is believed to be unstructured and inaccessible (source: [**International Journal of Medical Informatics**](https://www.sciencedirect.com/science/article/pii/S1386505619301364)).
 This represents a significant loss of potential knowledge and insights.*

 As a result of these barriers, the landscape of data and knowledge sharing has evolved in a fragmented way.
 Rather than a comprehensive and integrated solution, we see a **patchwork of tools and platforms**, each addressing a specific aspect or a specific stage of the knowledge value chain.
 Some focus on data acquisition, others on data organization and storage, yet others on data analysis and application, and still others on data sharing and dissemination. **The lack of a holistic solution** that spans the entire value chain creates inefficiencies, redundancies, and gaps.